 |

-For hazardous weather conditions in your area during the coming two-week period, please refer to your local NWS office, the Medium Range Hazards Forecast produced by the Weather Prediction Center, and the CPC Week-2 Hazards Outlook.
-Forecasts made over Africa are made in coordination with the International Desk at CPC.
+Forecasts for Africa are made in coordination with the CPC International Desk.
+For hazardous weather concerns in your area for the next two weeks, please refer to your local NWS office, the Medium Range Hazards Outlook issued by the Weather Prediction Center, and the CPC Week-2 Hazards Outlook.

 |